pha4ge/hAMRonization_workflow/README.md

 Installation
 ------------

-This pipeline depends on Snakemake and Conda.
+This pipeline depends on snakemake, conda, build-essentials, git, and unzip.
 If you have conda installed, please run

 `conda env create -n hamronization --file envs/hamronization.yaml`